High School Culinary Arts Cook Off

 Information will be sent to participating teams

-We are getting the coals fired up for the 2022 Boro BBQ Festival at Oaklands Mansion (900 N Maney Ave, Murfreesboro TN) on Saturday, May 7.
+We are getting the coals fired up for the 2024 Boro BBQ Festival at Tennessee Miller Colosseum on Saturday, April 20.

 High schools like to compete on the basketball courts and football fields, but once a year culinary arts teams compete on the grill or hot plates during our High School Steak-Off competition.
 There are opportunities for 15 teams in TN to showcase their talents, from the Tri-Cities to Memphis.
 In addition, a special incentive is available for a graduating senior, to receive a post high school educational scholarship.